carvingCode/strum/README.md

 ### For monome norns and grid.
 Updated for norns v2.0b1.

-"Full moon shines so bright, Stars in its vicinity, All but disappear"

 Four (4) versions are available, each using a specific sound engine.
 Depending on the needs of your music, you have sound engines to choose from.
 The engines currently available are:
 - KarplusRings (pluck)